Trump’s Health-Care Nightmare Is Only Just Beginning

 But several Republicans expressed reservations about repealing the law without having any clarity about its replacement, if any.
 By January 9, repeal-and-delay had enough opponents — Republicans could only afford to lose two votes in the Senate — that the party’s leaders would have to scrap the plan, which they did.

-The Republicans’s new strategy is to stage a single vote that would repeal Obamacare and simultaneously put replacement measures in place.
-A group linked to Mitch McConnell is trying to whip up support for the new strategy by circulating polling showing that just 17 percent of the public supports repealing Obamacare without an immediate replacement plan.
+The Republicans’ new strategy is to stage a single vote that would repeal Obamacare and simultaneously put replacement measures in place.
+A group linked to Mitch McConnell is trying to whip up support for this by circulating polling showing that just 17 percent of the public supports repealing Obamacare without an immediate replacement plan.
 What’s important about this is not the polling result itself — independent pollsters found the same thing since well before the inauguration — but the fact that Republican leaders are now emphasizing it, rather than pretending it’s not true.

 Their professed hope is that the replacement plan will give Republican members of Congress something positive to offer in the wake of killing Obamacare.
 The trouble for them is that attaching a replacement bill to a repeal bill makes the vote much, much harder.
 Now that their best chance to repeal the law is gone, the remaining options are all fairly desperate.